Get Help

 Legal Aid BC — More Information

 Who qualifies: Legal Aid BC provides free legal services to people with low to moderate income.
-Eligibility depends on your income, family size, and the type of legal issue.
+Eligibility depends on income, family size, and the type of legal issue.

 How to apply: